jules2689/trudeau/trudeau/2020-04-21/q_a.md

 As well as the Canadian industrial facilities tooling up their ability to deliver PPE.
 S.it's always a challenge to get the PPE.
  Canada in a time where the global market is very, very competitive for these.
-But we have managed so far to get the equipment the provinces have asked for and we will continue to make sure we're prioritizing support for our frontline  who are going into battle every day against this virus.
+But we have managed so far to get the equipment the provinces have asked for and we will continue to make sure we're prioritizing support for our frontline  WHO are going into battle every day against this virus.